BurnyCoder/DJI-MSDK-to-PC/README.md

 #### AI Region Analysis Agent (`analyze-region-agent.py`)
 The `analyze-region-agent.py` script demonstrates autonomous drone exploration using AI agents and computer vision.
-It combines drone control with OpenAI's GPT-4 vision capabilities to explore an area and provide intelligent analysis of what it observes.
+It combines drone control with OpenAI's GPT-4 vision capabilities to explore an area and provide intelligent analysis of what it observes, and takes actions based on the analysis.

 **Features:**
 - Autonomous flight pattern execution using AI agent decision-making